 Students will be expected to apply for State Studentships or other research awards for which they may be eligible, for example, AHRC funding, Gates Awards or Cambridge Trusts Awards.
 The College can usually accommodate all graduate students throughout their course but after the first year this is not guaranteed.

 Application forms for Studentships are available (PDF) (Word)*.
-The completed form and references should reach the Admissions Office by 31 December 2018, for entry in October 2019.
+The completed form and references should reach the Admissions Office by 31 December, before starting the following October.
 In awarding the Studentship, first consideration will be given to candidates who nominate Gonville & Caius College as their College of first preference in their application.
-Candidates may contact Dr Jens Scherpe for further information.
+Candidates may contact Professor Jens Scherpe for further information.

 *Please note: if completing the form electronically, keep text inside the boxes as set - the document should not exceed four pages.